MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 You can revise the template topics and also create your own custom topics to design a conversation path that leads each customer to a resolution of the customer's support issue.
 You can then test the virtual agent in the Test Virtual Agent and refine it as necessary.

-For more information about using the Topics page to create topics, see [Creating topics for your virtual agent](getting-started-create-topics.md).
+For more information about using the Topics page to create topics, see [Creating custom topics for your virtual agent](getting-started-create-topics.md).

 ## Analytics page